 Stitch a baby's quilt:

 There are kits which are equipped with fabric, threads, accessories and instructions.
 It will not take very long to hand stitch this quilt.
-This small quilting project will help you to decide if you wish to be a hand quilter or a machine quilter.
+This small quilting project will help your decision to become a hand quilter or a machine quilter.
 In case you are wondering about my needlework techniques I do a combination of hand and machine sewing.

 After you have stitched the squares into position, the pattern may also include an applique of a bear, duck, and other similar baby favorites.
 At this point of progress you have attached the individual squares forming the finished size of the pattern.
-The applique satisfies your interest in embroidery work.
+The applique adds interest.